Sears has 'substantial doubt' that it can survive

 The company at one time grew to include not just the retail business but a bank, a brokerage, a real estate company and what was then the world's tallest building, the Sears Tower, for its Chicago headquarters.

+The retail landscape is littered with storied brands that have closed in recent years as brick-and-mortar stores became an albatross in the face of growing competition online.

+Just in the last year, Sports Authority and The Limited have closed, and RadioShack and American Apparel are both in their second bankruptcies and in danger of shutting down.
+Macy's (M), JCPenney (JCP) and Staples (SPLS) have announced widespread store closing plans.

-But Sears began to suffer from competition from low-price competitors such as Walmart, and big-box stores such as Home Depot (HD).
+The problems for Sears started well before the growth of online shopping.
+More than 20 years ago, it began to suffer from competition from low-price competitors such as Walmart, and big-box stores such as Home Depot (HD).
 It lost its place in the Dow Jones index of the nation's most important companies in 1999.

 Then came growing competition from Amazon and other online retailers.
 Analysts said Sears Holdings did little to invest in either the Sears or Kmart brand, instead trying to cut its way back to profitability by trimming advertising and closing stores.